georgegeorgitsis/csv-parser/README.md

 5. Run migration file to create the database schema.
 The migration URL is `YOUR_DOMAIN/migrate`

 ---
+#### Validation of images

+As you have read in the `Quick Explanation of POST`, the validation is split into 2 operations.
+The first validations of rows are performed when reading the csv file and are:
+1. Trim data fields
+2. Check picture_title and picture_url are empty strings.
+3. Check with filter_var() if the URL is syntax correct.

+The second validations are performed when `download_images` functionality runs and are:
+1. Check if the URL responses.
+2. Check Content-Type and pathinfo() information of the image
+3. Try to download the image locally

+---
 #### Notes
 * The API is uploaded on my shared hosting account with limited recourses.
 * The API URL to test the POST functionality is http://georgitsis.eu/berlinger/public/api/image/insert .
 You can POST a csv file with key `images` from anywhere or visit http://georgitsis.eu/berlinger/public/test/postCSV to POST the sample `images_data.csv` of the assigment.